Master of Business Administration (MBA) in Financial Management

 Research outside of class can even lead to publications in academic journals.
 For example, Fabian Heinrich (MBA 2018) collaborated with our finance faculty member, Kevin Brady, and co-authored a forthcoming paper in the Journal of Multidisciplinary Research which explored the valuation of dividend stocks.

-Fabian Heinrich (MBA 2018) writes “My time as a student at St. Thomas University has come to an end, and with this my time as a GA at the Gus Machado School of Business.
+Fabian Heinrich (MBA 2018) writes “My time as a student at St. Thomas University has come to an end, and with this my time as a GA at the Gus Machado College of Business.
 It was pleasure and honor to work with all of you.
 I had an incredible learning experience which I believe made me a better professional.
 Thank you very much for letting me be part of the team.”

 Kevin Brady (Ph.D) has taught a wide range of courses in finance and economics.
 Mr. Brady’s corporate experience as a financial analyst, equity trader, and Realtor allows him to enliven the classroom through real world examples.
 His current research explores how national culture influences investment decisions, the interpretation of information, and payout policy decisions.
 He has published in the Journal of Applied Finance, and has presented research at several national conferences, including the annual meetings of the Financial Management Association and the Southern Finance Association, in which he holds membership.